github-education-resources/GitHubGraduation-2022/README.md

 ## Privacy Notice 👀
 Consider that all the information that you add to this repository will be publicly available.

-- If you don't feel comfortable with displaying your full name, you can include a short name or nickname instead.

-# Who can apply 📝
-We invite any student who has graduated, or plans to graduate, in 2021 to apply to the yearbook.
-This includes bootcamps, code camps, high school graduates, Master's graduates, Ph.
-D. Graduates, etc.

 The eligibility criteria are -
 1. You have been verified as a student with the GitHub Student Developer Pack.
 Not yet a part of the Pack?
 [Apply here](https://education.github.com/discount_requests/student_application?utm_source=2021-06-05-GitHubGraduation).